Southern Vermont Weekend Getaway: Small Towns & Hidden Gems on Route 30

 If you’re longing for a slower pace, more time outdoors, and perhaps a touch of nostalgia, this weekend getaway may be just what you need.

-At-A-Glance: A Weekend on Vermont Route 30
+At-A-Glance: A Southern Vermont Weekend along Route 30

 Here’s a bite-sized snapshot of everything you need to know to plan your trip weekend getaway exploring Route 30 in Vermont.